BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
-IAS fellows don't have teaching responsibilities, or any specific professional duties at all.
+As mentioned above, IAS fellows any specific professional duties whatsoever.
-That alum said something like that although you could technically do nothing all day, the <i>environment</i> of the IAS makes you want to learn and strive and discover.
+That alum said something like that although you could technically do nothing all day, the <i>environment itself</i> of the IAS makes you want to learn and strive and discover.
-I still think about that sometimes.
-It sounds awesome.
+I still think about that sometimes...it sounds awesome.
 </p>

 <hr/>